Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Advantage Bounds for DP Mechanisms

-The Gaussian mechanism is a common primitive in the design of more complex private mechanisms such as DP-SGD~\citep{abadi2016deep}.
-Here, the mechanism first maps each private record $\bz_m$ to some encoding $\be_m \in \mathbb{R}^d$ and outputs
+\paragraph{Gaussian mechanism.} The Gaussian mechanism is a common primitive in the design of more complex private mechanisms such as DP-SGD~\citep{abadi2016deep}.
+Here, the mechanism first maps each private record $\bz_m$ to some encoding $\be_m \in \mathbb{R}^d$ and outputs:

 As a result, $Y$ is a Gaussian mixture with mixture probabilities $\bp$.
 For example, in output perturbation~\citep{chaudhuri2011differentially}, $\be_m$ is the model obtained when training a convex model on $\mathcal{D} \cup \{\bz_m\}$; in DP-SGD, $\be_m$ is the gradient of the training loss for sample $\bz_m$.
-For the purpose of this analysis, it is equivalent to treat $\be_m$ as the private record instead of $\bz_m$ since the mapping can be easily inverted~\citep{zhu2019deep}.
+For our purpose, it is equivalent to treat $\be_m$ as the private record instead of $\bz_m$ since the mapping can be easily inverted~\citep{zhu2019deep}.

-\paragraph{Mutual information bound.} It is well-known that the Gaussian mechanism satisfies $(\alpha,\epsilon)$-RDP with $\epsilon = \alpha \Delta^2 / 2 \sigma^2$ when the encoding function has $L_2$-sensitivity $\Delta$~\citep{mironov2017renyi}.
-This readily gives a bound for $I(X;Y)$ using \autoref{thm:renyi_bound} by setting $\alpha=1$.
-Below we present a tighter bound for the mutual information of Gaussian mechanisms.